Nagajyothichinta/-PCA-Implement-Matrix-Multiplication-using-CUDA-C.-Find-the-elapsed-time./README.md

 Save the program and execute it .
 ## Program :
 ```
-DEVELOPED BY : VALASAREDDY PALLAVI
+DEVELOPED BY : Chintha.Nagajyothi
-REGISTER NO : 212221240059
+REGISTER NO : 212221230015
 ```

 ```